cunicu/cunicu/docs/Usage.md

 ## Command Line

-For a detailed documentation of the `wice` commandline tool please have a look at the following page:
+For a detailed documentation of the `wice` command-line tool please have a look at the following page:

 -   [`wice`](./usage/md/wice.md)

 ## Daemon

-Sending a SIGUSR1 signal to the daemon will trigger an immediate synchronization of all Wireguard interfaces.
+Sending a `SIGUSR1` signal to the daemon will trigger an immediate synchronization of all Wireguard interfaces.